pagkly/Zed/Investopedia3/Equated Monthly Installment (EMI).md

 ## How an Equated Monthly Installment Works

 EMIs differ from variable payment plans, in which the borrower is able to pay higher payment amounts at his or her discretion.
 In EMI plans borrowers are usually only allowed one fixed payment amount each month.
-The benefit of an EMI for borrowers is that they know precisely how much money they will need to pay toward their loan each month, which [makes their personal budgeting process easier](https://www.investopedia.com/articles/pf/06/budgeting.asp).
+The benefit of an EMI for borrowers is that they know precisely how much money they will need to pay toward their loan each month, which [[makes their personal budgeting process easier]](https://www.investopedia.com/articles/pf/06/budgeting.asp).

 The chief benefit of an EMI is to make your personal budgeting process easier.